oknono/FolderStructure/README.md

 ## To Do

 - A folder node should always have children property; and is the only node type that should have this property.
-Stricter typechecking, currently checking both for `type === "folder"` and `children` property
-- Add more testing, especially intergration at `<App />` component level
-- Investigate better ways to work with models in React
+Add stricter typechecking
 - Optimize performance
+  - Minimize re-renders where reasonable
+    - Wrap callbacks with useCallback and update state based on previous state to remove all dependencies
+    - ?
+UseMemo for Nodes ?
     - Find better ways to update nodes, without potentially traversing the entire tree
-  - Minimize re-renders where reasonable
 - Styling:
   - nested list markup
   - make hidden buttons keyboard accessuble
   - layout for folder structure and JSON viewer
+- Add more testing, especially intergration at `<App />` component level
+- Investigate better ways to work with models in React

 ## Screenshots